Useful information for trainees interested in joining the lab

 Applications to join the lab

 Graduate students and postdoctoral fellows interested in joining the lab are invited to contact Dr. Orri by email.
-We usually welcome 1-2 undergraduate students for volunteer/summer positions each year as well.
+We usually welcome 1-3 undergraduate students each year as well, with priority given to student interested in doing a honours thesis of research courses.
 Please, include a statement of interest, CV, and (for graduate and undergraduate students) a copy of your transcript.
 There is no need to include letters of references at this stage.

 Dr. Orri carefully reads all applications received and will respond to the applicant, regardless of whether or not any position is available.